The multiple you want isn't earned. It's built.

 Phase II: Structural Value Acceleration

-Bolt-ons evaluated through financeability, integration capacity, and category shift potential; not deal enthusiasm.
+Bolt-ons evaluated through financeability, integration capacity, and category impact, not deal enthusiasm.
+Hands-on through close.

 Phase IV: Platform Exit Preparation